yuqiannemo/TalkTopia/README.md

 # README

 Hi, my name is Yu Qian, a current year 1 student in NUS majoring in CS.
-I developed this TalkTopia website using Ruby on Rails (Ruby version 3.2.2) as the backend and React.js as the frontend.
+I developed this TalkTopia website using Ruby on Rails (Ruby version 3.2.2, rails version 7.1.3) as the backend and React.js as the frontend.

 The link to my website is http://talktopia.fly.dev